toorhamza/JavaScript-Text-Manipulation-Tools/README.md

 # text-manipulation-tools
-One of my test project to gain experience and new skills.
  These are text manipulation tools which I use for different purposes.
+I used to use some of them with the help of Notepad++ until I finally decided to create my own script to make it more easier for me to use them.

+Also, this is one of my test project to gain experience and new skills.

 The script was written with Jquery, Vanilla Javascript, HTML and CSS.